 Enclosure For M.2 NVMe PCIe SSD Blades

 MacBook Compatible SSD'sFrom the original white MacBooks and early MacBook Pro's through around 2012, a standard 2.5" SATA SSD was generally an easy upgrade.
-As with other Mac's, modules supplanted standard drive form factors, first with custom M.2 SATA and then as of 2014, custom pinout PCIe NVME SSD modules.
-Adapters are available to convert a standard M.2 SSD blade to Apple's custom pinouts.
+As with other Mac's, solid-state modules supplanted standard drive form factors, first with custom M.2 SATA and then as by 2014, custom pinout PCIe NVME SSD modules.
+Adapters are available to convert a standard M.2 SSD blade to Apple's custom pinouts if needed, but it's best to buy direct replacements from OWC, Transcend, or Fledging who make Apple compatible modules.

 May Be SATA or PCIe Modules Depending On Model